-Every year thousands of students around the world get admitted to colleges and universities to continue their education and build their career.
+Every year thousands of students around the world get admitted to colleges and universities to continue their education, to continue write a scholarship essay or 500 word essay and build their career.
 Some students stay home with parents and choose universities in their home towns.
 A lot of them, however, move to other cities – either because they cannot find a good program in the local school or because they want to start living an independent life as soon as possible.

 Suppose you are to leave the nest and begin a new life far from home.
 What options do you have?
 Basically, there are only two options for you – you could either live on-campus or find a place off-campus.
 Both options have advantages and disadvantages, and it is only up to you to decide what your priorities are and what is better for your academic life.